-- For cable option kits, see the product QuickSpecs. - For cable spare part numbers, see the Illustrated parts catalog in the maintenance and service guide. - Some diagrams show alphabetical callouts such as A, B, C, etc. These callouts correspond to labels near the connectors on the cable. - Some cables have more than one connector, such as a Y-cable, but not all connectors are used. - The cable colors in the cabling diagrams used in this chapter are for illustration purposes only. - · Observe all guidelines when working with server cables.
+- For cable option kits, see the product QuickSpecs. - For cable spare part numbers, see the Illustrated parts catalog in the maintenance and service guide. - Some diagrams show alphabetical callouts such as A, B, C, etc. These callouts correspond to labels near the connectors on the cable. - Some cables have more than one connector, such as a Y-cable, but not all connectors are used. - Observe all guidelines when working with server cables.